Plant virus: Structure

-Viruses are extremely small and can only be observed under an electron microscope.
+Viruses are so small that they can only be observed under an electron microscope.
 The structure of a virus is given by its coat of proteins, which surround the viral genome.
 Assembly of viral particles takes place spontaneously.

 Over 50% of known plant viruses are rod-shaped (flexuous or rigid).
 The length of the particle is normally dependent on the genome but it is usually between 300 and 500 nm with a diameter of 15–20 nm.
 Protein subunits can be placed around the circumference of a circle to form a disc.
 In the presence of the viral genome, the discs are stacked, then a tube is created with room for the nucleic acid genome in the middle.

 The second most common structure amongst plant viruses are isometric particles.
 They are 25–50 nm in diameter.
 In cases when there is only a single coat protein, the basic structure consists of 60 T subunits, where T is an integer.
 Some viruses may have 2 coat proteins that associate to form an icosahedral shaped particle.

 There are three genera of Geminiviridae that consist of particles that are like two isometric particles stuck together.

-A very small number of plant viruses have, in addition to their coat proteins, a lipid envelope.
+A few number of plant viruses have, in addition to their coat proteins, a lipid envelope.
 This is derived from the plant cell membrane as the virus particle buds off from the cell.

-Transmission of plant viruses
+Transmission

 Through sap

 Viruses can be spread by direct transfer of sap by contact of a wounded plant with a healthy one.
 Such contact may occur during agricultural practices, as by damage caused by tools or hands, or naturally, as by an animal feeding on the plant.
 Generally TMV, potato viruses and cucumber mosaic viruses are transmitted via sap.